Legislative Directory (Pink Book)

 General Legislative Resources

-Colorado Revised Statutes, U.S. & Colorado Constitutions, Ballot Issues/Initiative (Blue Book), Legislative Rules, General Information, Open Records Policy & Requests, District Maps, Video/Audio Broadcasts of Current Proceedings
+Colorado Revised Statutes, U.S. & Colorado Constitutions, Ballot Issues/Initiative (Blue book), Legislative Rules, General Information, Open Records Policy & Request , District Maps, Video/Audio Broadcasts of Current Proceeding

 This site features a searchable database cataloguing congressional members' responses to 15 questions on health and research issues.
 The public may seach for a specific member by ZIP code, state, or name.
 To date, nearly one-fourth of the current Congress has responded to the survey.
 The Your Congress-Your Health initiative was created by Research!
 America and Albert and Mary Lasker Foundation to inform the public about their elected officials' position on research.
 The AAMC is a supporting partner to the initiative.

 Visit the online journal Education for Health published by The Network: Towards Unity for Health.
 Volume 20, Issue 3 inlcudes a special section on Poverty and Human Development -- part of a global initiative organized by the Council of Science Editors (CSE).
 The goal of the CSE global theme issue is to stimulate interest and research in poverty and human development and disseminate the results of this research as widely as possible.

 At Project Vote Smart you can find out who your congressional representatives are and how to contact them; learn more about the presidential candidates and current political issues; and much more.